 Ever since I was a little girl, I felt the need to MOVE!
-Movement or dance something inside of me that put my little legs into action.
-I suppose it was drive, internal motivation or simple desire.
-I was about 3-years-old when I started ballet.
-Unfortunately, it was not something I stuck with because a larger girl sat on my stomach during a simple routine and I got the wind knocked out of me.
+It was something inside of me that put my little legs into action.
+I suppose it was drive, internal motivation or simply high-energy levels.
+When I was about 3-years-old I started ballet.
+Unfortunately, it was not something I stuck with because a larger girl sat on my stomach as part of a simple routine and I got the wind knocked out of me.

-Dance at that time was an unpleasant experience.
+At that time, dance was an unpleasant experience.
 Thinking back, I am not exactly sure what the teacher was thinking but I do remember that it hurt and I cried.

 I told my mother that I did not want to return to ballet classes.
 Then the urge to dance came back again at age 8.
 I signed up for ballet and additionally signed up for tap and jazz.
 My mother worked another job just to keep me in three dance lessons per week for years.
 For that, I will be forever grateful to her.

 I was able to go with my best friend and meet new people.
 My dance teacher was my idol.
-Movement or dance a socially uplifting and growth-related experience.
+It was a socially uplifting and growth-related experience.

 I continued to dance and although I was not a natural per se, I kept going.
 My lack of flexibility and lower back problems held me back but I enjoyed it tremendously.

 At age 13, I fell in love with hip hop dance.
 Ballet became my nemesis unfortunately, mainly related to physical and psychological reasons.

 Hip hop dance was not as physically challenging for me and it was a lot more fun compared to ballet.
 My self-discipline was lacking considerably for ballet.